trade-tariff/trade-tariff-api-docs/source/getting-started.html.md

 ### Ruby on Rails

-It can be simple to make use of GOV.UK in your application.
+It can be simple to make use of API in your application.
 The example below utilises [Ruby on Rails](http://rubyonrails.org/) with [Rest Client](https://github.com/rest-client/rest-client).